redewiedergabe/corpus/resources/docs/xmi_format.md

 Folder: [data/main/xmi](../../data/main/xmi)

 This version of the corpus consists of XMI files.
 Each file contains the text of one sample.
 XMI was the working format of the project Redewiedergabe and the basis for the XML and TXT formats.
 These files contains the following types of annotations:
 * **STWR, Frame, IntExpr, Speaker, Metadata**: Annotations specific to the project Redewiedergabe.
-For a more detailed explanation of this annotation see [Annotation structure](annotation_structure.md).
+For a more detailed explanation of this annotation see [Annotation structure](annotation_structure.md) and [Metadata](metadata.md).
 * **Text**: Structural marker.
 The relevant text of the sample is enclosed in this annotation
 * **CabToken, Sentence**: Additional morpho-syntactic annotation produced by automatic tools that were not developed by the project Redewiedergabe (CAB, RFTagger, references see below).
 * **TeiType**: Additional XML tags coded as XMI annotations.
 In the workflow of the project Redewiedergabe, samples were pulled from TEI complient XML files, then annotated with the CAB tool in XML mode and finally converted to XMI.
 The annotation **TeiType** preserves all XML annotations that were detected in the input documents.
 These annotations are diverse and have not been standardized in any way.
 They are provided as optional information for anyone who is interested in the relationship of the Redewiedergabe annotations to original TEI markers.

 NOTE: Some XMI files contain textual metadata information at the beginning of the document.
-This should be ignored by *only* processing the Annotation element **Text**.
+This information should be ignored by *only* processing the Annotation element **Text**.
 The correct metadata is stored in the annotation **Metadata**.

 # Typesystem
 Typesystem: [data/main/xmi/resources](../../data/main/xmi/resources)